Normalized topological indices discriminate between architectures of branched macromolecules: Appendix: Extended Methods

 for the ABC index and the Moyal distribution

 for the $H_2$ index.
 Therefore, the log-normal distribution is fitted using three parameters $p$ ($s$, $a$, and $b$), and the Moyal distribution using two parameters $p$ ($a$ and $b$).

-The distribution parameters $p$ are first estimated with maximum likelihood estimation on sets of $10^4$ random trees at various $N$ ranging from $N=10$ to $N=300$ (Figs.~S3 and~S4 in SI).
-Afterwards, we fit the dependency of each distribution parameter $p$ on tree size $N$ with a power-law model of the form $p = \alpha N^\beta$ (Fig.~S3).
+{The distribution parameters $p$ are first estimated with maximum likelihood estimation on sets of $10^4$ random trees at various $N$ ranging from $N=10$ to $N=300$ (Fig.~S3 in SI).
+Sampling the values of topological indices on $10^4$ random trees is sufficient to obtain a good approximation to the distributions of the indices over the space of all (non-isomorphic) trees (Fig.~S4 in SI).} Afterwards, we fit the dependency of each distribution parameter $p$ on tree size $N$ with a power-law model of the form $p = \alpha N^\beta$ (Fig.~S3).
 The power-law estimates of the distribution parameters are then used to obtain the cumulative distribution function of a given topological index for a tree of arbitrary size $N$.